tanmayb123/Swift-Databases-Part-1.2/README.md

 3) Adjust the iOS end to work with your PHP

 4) Try it out!

-This will also work without modifying, since it is connected to my database.
-You may try it out with my database.

-NOTE: The iOS end is slightly different from the iOS end in the video, this version can get AND upload data in the same App.

 If you have any questions, mail me at: tajymany@gmail.com